tobealive/docs/docs/concepts/modules/module-imports.md

 By default, you have to specify the module prefix every time you call an external function.
-This may seem verbose at first, but it makes code much more readable and easier to understand – it's always clear which function from which module is being called.
+This may seem verbose at first, but it makes code much more readable and easier to understand – it is always clear which function from which module is being called.
 This is especially useful in large code bases.

 Cyclic module imports are not allowed, like in Go.